jglane/ECE_50024_final_project/README.md

 If you want to train on a custom dataset, you can create one using the `scrape_images.py` script.
 See the section below for more information.

-When `train.py` is run, new folder will be created in `results` containing the trained model and the training history.
+When `train.py` is run, a new folder will be created in `results` containing the trained model and the training history.

 ## Create a new dataset
 Suppose we want to create a new dataset containing images of tigers and lions.
 We can do this by running the following command: